Rising-Stars-by-Sunshine/STATS201_Aida/literature/Readme.md

 The research has potential applications in real-world scenarios by contributing to more accurate power consumption forecasting and effective anomaly detection.
 This could aid decision-makers in energy-related fields, enhance energy efficiency, and address issues such as power theft in developing countries.
 The proposed model presents opportunities for practical implementation in power grid management and electricity consumption safety.

 ### References
+Antmann, P. (2009).
+Reducing Technical and Non-technical Losses in the Power Sector.

+Desai, B. H.(2017).
+"United Nations Environment Program (Unep)." *Yearbook of International Environmental Law*: 498–505. doi:10.1093/yiel/yvy072.

 Zhang, Junfeng, Hui Zhang, Song Ding, and Xiaoxiong Zhang.
-"Power Consumption Predicting and Anomaly Detection Based on Transformer and K-Means." *Frontiers in Energy Research* 9 (2021): [Page Range]. https://www.frontiersin.org/articles/10.3389/fenrg.2021.779587.
+(2021).
+"Power Consumption Predicting and Anomaly Detection Based on Transformer and K-Means." *Frontiers in Energy Research*. https://www.frontiersin.org/articles/10.3389/fenrg.2021.779587.
 DOI: 10.3389/fenrg.2021.779587.
 ISSN: 2296-598X.